argonne-lcf/user-guides/docs/aurora/getting-started-on-aurora.md

 $ ssh me@my.awesome.machine.edu
 ```

-Additional guidance on scp and transfering files to Aurora is available [here](./sunspot-to-aurora.md#Transferring-files-to-Aurora).
+Additional guidance on scp and transfering files to Aurora is available and [here](./data-management/lustre/gecko.md).

 ## Working with Git repos